-- a) Receipts and Payments Account

-- b) Income and Expenditure Account

-- c) Balance Sheet
+- a) Consolidated Receipts and Payments Account - b) Consolidated Income and Expenditure Account - c) Consolidated Balance Sheet

-The consolidated financial statements shall be used for the following purposes:
+The Consolidated Audited Statement of Accounts shall be used for the following purposes .

 - 1 Submission to the Income Tax Department - 2 For filing returns to the Registrar of the Society - For obtaining various Income Tax Exemption U/S 80 G, 10 (23) © etc.